Why is Rolls-Royce back on the rise?

 What’s your call on Rolls-Royce shares?

 Take your position on US shares for just a small initial deposit with Contracts for Differences (CFDs).

-Whether you trade or invest, you’ll get access to pre-market and after-hours trading on 70 US stocks.
+Get access to pre-market and after-hours trading on 70 US stocks.

 Seize a share opportunity today